 By pushing the front end of this switch, following lights will come on.

 - Parking lights

-- Front side marker lights

 - Tail lights

 - License plate lights

 To turn off, push the rear end of the parking light switch.

 Avoid leaving these lights on for a long time because that will run down the battery.